IndaPlus24/amaed-mkok-natans-project/README.md

   - Take damage
   - Collide with obstacles
   - Move
-- Enemies that pose some challange to the player.
+- Enemies that pose some challenge to the player.
   - Cause damage
   - Take damage
   - Collide with obstacles
   - Move
-  - AI
+  (- AI)
 - A way to accumulate score to be saved and later shown.
 (Arcade games need scorebaord)
 - 2d graphics.